-After Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits
+Amid Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits

 But it also pushed back on the idea that it was to blame.
 It said it had limited the number of permits and had issued them under stringent rules.

 "As is known, climbing Everest is a hardcore adventure activity, a daunting experience even for the most trained and professional climbers," it said in the statement.
-And the tourist board said it had a request for the travel industry, the media, and potential future climbers: "be aware of all the risk factors included in climbing peaks above 8,000 m.
+And the tourist board said it had a request for the travel industry, the media, and potential future climbers: "Be aware of all the risk factors included in climbing peaks above 8,000 m.
 Intense training, precautions and attention to every minor detail, are of extreme importance for climbing the Himalayan peaks."

-In other words: no one ever said climbing Everest was safe.
+In other words: No one ever said climbing Everest was safe.

 This year has been the deadliest on Everest since 2015.
-An avalanche in 2014 killed of 16 Sherpas.
-And the mountain's most famous tragedy happened in 1996, when eight climbers died in one day, a harrowing event recounted by Jon Krakauer in Into Thin Air.
+An avalanche in 2014 killed 16 Sherpas.
+And the mountain's most famous tragedy happened in 1996, when eight climbers died in one day, a harrowing event recounted by Jon Krakauer in his book, Into Thin Air.

 Since then, little has changed, Schaffer says – except "it's gotten exponentially worse."